divshot/docs/guides/configuration.md

 # Configuration Reference

-Your application is configured by a `divshot.json` file in the project root directory.
+<p class="lead">Your application is configured by a <code>divshot.json</code> file in the project root directory.
-The following are the available configuration options:
+The following are the available configuration options:</p>

 * **name:** the Divshot.io application name.
 This is the same as your application's subdomain (e.g. `myapp.divshot.io`)
 * **root:** this is the directory that will serve as the public root.
 If your application uses preprocessors or any other